jsartin513/coding-challenge-soccer/README.md

 alphabetical order.
 That said, at most three teams should be listed in the output per matchday.

-### Guidelines

-This should be implemented in a language with which you are familiar.
-We would prefer that you use ruby, javascript, typescript, or python, if you are comfortable doing so.
-If none of these are comfortable, please choose a language that is both comfortable for you and suited to the task.

-Your solution should be able to be run (and if applicable, built) from the command line.
-Please include appropriate scripts and instructions for running your application and your tests.

-If you use other libraries installed by a common package manager (rubygems/bundler, npm, pip, gradle), it is not necessary to commit the installed packages.

-We write automated tests and we would like you to do so as well.

-We appreciate clean and well factored designs.

-Anything that isn't explicitly specified or is unclear is up to you to decide.

 ### Platform support

-This will be run in a unix-ish environment (OS X).
+This runs in a unix-ish environment (OS X).
 If you choose to use a compiled language, please keep this in mind.
 (Dependency on Xcode is acceptable for objective-c solutions) Please use platform-agnostic constructs where possible (line-endings and file-path-separators are two problematic areas).